tmobile/magentaA11y/_checklist-native/slider.md

   - Use `labelFor` attribute to associate the visible label with the control
 - **Jetpack Compose**
   - Compose uses semantics properties to pass information to accessibility services.
-  - The built-in Button composable will fill the semantics properties with information inferred from the composable by default.
+  - The built-in Slider composable will fill the semantics properties with information inferred from the composable by default.
-  - Optional: use `contentDescription` for a more descriptive name to override the default visible label of the button text.
   - Example specification of contentDescription in compose: `modifier = Modifier.semantics { contentDescription = "" }`

 ### Role
 - When not using native controls (custom controls), roles will need to be manually coded.
 - **Android Views**
-  - Standard button or ImageButton
+  - Seekbar class
+  - Slider class
 - **Jetpack Compose**
+  - `Slider` composable
-  - Standard `Button` composable
+  - `RangeSlider` composable

 ### Groupings
-- Group visible label with button (if applicable) to provide a programmatic name for the button
-- Group label with data to ensure reading order is logical.
-(Not label, label, data, data)
+- N/A

 - **Android Views**
   - `ViewGroup`